ixd-teaching/body-detection/README.md

 The object bodyParts enumerates all body parts.
 When body parts referenced we should use the names in bodyParts, e.g. 'bodyParts.leftFoot'.

 ### Usage
-To setup body detection instatiate a new object of the class 'Bodystream':
+To setup body detection instatiate a new object of the class 'Bodystream' with a configuration object:

 ~~~
 const bodies = new BodyStream ({